 Positive (+), Negative (-), Neutral (+/-)

-Some companies tout the benefits of wool or silk in a mattress to help keep you warm or cool.
-The reality of this claim is questionable.
-Because the mattress pad and sheets you should be using to protect your mattress eliminate direct body contact, the insignificant amount of silk or wool used in manufacturing these mattresses provides no benefit to the consumer, even if gel is proven to have advantages.
+Another issue is that the mattress pad and sheets you should be using to protect your mattress eliminate direct body contact.
+As a result, the insignificant amount of gel used in these mattresses cannot provide any benefit to the consumer, even if gel is proven to have advantages.

-Edge Supports (+/-):
+Edge Supports (+/-)

-Split Box Springs (+/-):
+Split Box Springs (+/-)

-Low Profile Box Springs (+/-) :
+Low Profile Box Springs (+/-)

 Low profile box springs are typically 3” shorter than the regular 8” box springs.
 Since the trend is plusher, thicker mattresses, these box springs allow you to get the comfort you need at a height you can handle.
 If you are interested in low profile box springs, make sure they are built to offer the same support and durability as regular height box springs.
 Avoid those that use straight wire or a platform construction which offers no shock absorption.
 If you use a dust ruffle or bed skirt, a low profile box spring may affect the skirt’s height off the floor.